CAPY (CAPY) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 CAPY Historical Price

-According to the latest data gathered on CAPY live price page, the current price of CAPY is 0USD.
+According to the latest data gathered on CAPY live price page, the current price of CAPY is 0.000013USD.
 The circulating supply of CAPY(CAPY) is

 In the past 24 hours, CAPY has shown a price movement of